polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ### CRUD slots

-An invocation to for instance **[data.read]** is referred to by Magic as a _"slot"_.
+An invocation to for instance **[data.read]** is referred to by Magic as a _"slot invocation"_ or a _"signal"_.
+A _"slot"_ is kind of like a function, and a _"signal"_ is kind of like a function invocation.
 If you view your other CRUD files, you will see that they are using slightly different slots, to wrap other CRUD functions.
 The basic CRUD operations in Magic are implemented with the following slots.

 * __[data.read]__
 * __[data.delete]__